chainer/chainermn/docs/source/installation/troubleshooting.rst

 Step-by-Step Troubleshooting
 ============================

-This section is a step-by-step troubleshooting for ChainerMN.
+This section is a step-by-step troubleshooting guide for ChainerMN.
 Please follow these steps to identify and fix your problem.

-We assume that you are using Linux or other Unix-like environments.
+We assume that you are using Linux or another Unix-like environment.

 Single-node environment
 -----------------------